carordo/fastpages_3/_posts/2022-01-16-Financial-Analysis-Excel-Basics.md

   first_name: Carlos
   last_name: Ordonez
 permalink:
-excerpt: Basics of using excel for financial analysis.
+excerpt: Basics of using excel for financial analysis .
 ---